hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 as described below and go ahead and make another new branch for your next contributions (if any)**

-## Rationale for these details
+## Rationale for these details or TL;DR

 During active lesson updates, it is common for **_your online_** GitHub repos to fall behind commits at the Carpentries.
-Updating your site creates a HISTORY of the changes which are included with your well-intentioned Pull Request.
+Updating your site incorrectly creates a HISTORY of the changes which are included with your well-intentioned Pull Request.
 Included history is a nuisance There may be an automated way for these to be synced, but it's mysterious (to me).

-After several attempts, I found myself having to simply **delete and recreate** my online AND my local repos (by forking and cloning) before making clean changes on a branch, to offer as a PR to the Carpentries maintainer.
+After several attempts (like... two years), I found myself having to simply **delete and recreate** my online AND my local repos (by forking and cloning) before making clean changes on a branch, to offer as a PR to the Carpentries maintainer.
 Being a maintainer myself, it was common for multiple "other" action histories (adding files, changing files,